Notre Dame Shakespeare Festival: History

-The Professional Company Production
+The professional company production

 Arguably the centerpiece of the annual festival, the professional company production consists of a professionally mounted performance of one of the plays of William Shakespeare.
-The production is always directed and designed by theatrical professionals, typically from either the Chicago theatre world or the University's own faculty and staff.
+The production is always directed and designed by theatrical professionals, typically from either the Chicago theatre world or the university's own faculty and staff.
 A number of professional actors are also employed, as well as Notre Dame and Saint Mary's students and South Bend community members.
-The integration of professional actors and designers with students creates a unique opportunity for those students who wish to pursue theatre as a profession following their graduation.
-In recent years, students and professionals from other universities such as Ball State University, the University of Minnesota's BFA program affiliated with the Guthrie Theater, and Northwestern University have participated in NDSF.

 The Young Company

 Beginning with 2003's production, the student actors and technicians in the professional company production were given the chance to perform in a production produced entirely by them (though directed by a senior company member).
-The roles in the Young Company performance are necessarily larger both on and offstage - the professional company's Assistant to the Technical Director may become the Young Company Technical Director, while a student playing First Soldier may have a chance to play King Richard III.
+The roles in the Young Company performance are necessarily larger both on and offstage - the professional company's assistant to the technical director may become the Young Company technical director, while a student playing First Soldier may have a chance to play King Richard III.
 Although in the past Young Company performances have taken place on the same set used for the professional company performance, 2006 saw the introduction of "green shows", performances in which Young Company members traveled to local parks in South Bend and the surrounding community.